agraef/raptor/README.md

 - CC16 (0-4): Preset #0-#4 (alternative way to change presets, mainly useful
   for automation)

-- CC64: Hold (keeps note input until released, usually mapped to the hold pedal)
+- CC64: Hold/Pause (sustain pedal)

 - CC80: Start/Stop (alternative way to control transport state, see below)

-Note that CC64 (hold) and CC80 (general purpose button #1) are interpreted using standard MIDI button semantics, so a value >=64 means "on", <64 "off".
+Note that CC64 (the sustain pedal) and CC80 (general purpose button #1) are interpreted using standard MIDI button semantics, so a value >=64 means "on",
+<64 "off".

 Also note that all these settings are just examples tailored to the external MIDI gear and software applications that I use; you can customize these to